SAP/luigi/docs/navigation-parameters-reference.md

   - **icon** is the name of an icon, without the `sap-icon--` prefix.
 Its source may be [OpenUI](https://openui5.hana.ondemand.com/1.40.10/iconExplorer.html) or a custom link (relative or absolute) to an image.
 The icon is displayed next to the node label in the side navigation or instead of the label in the top navigation.
 In case you accidentally define different icons in a category group, only the first one is used.
   - **altText** adds the HTML `alt` attribute to an icon.
 Note that this property only applies to icons with a defined absolute or relative path.
   - **collapsible** if set to `true`, category items are hidden at first.
 To expand them, click the main category node.
-  - **testId** is a string where you can define your own custom `testId`.
+  - **testId** is a string where you can define your own custom `testId` for  E2E tests.
 If nothing is specified, it is the node's label written as one word in lower case, for example`label`.

 ### openNodeInModal
 - **type**: boolean or object